 “Taxes, after all, are dues that we pay for the privileges of membership in an organized society” - Franklin D. Roosevelt

-It’s that time of year again when many of us will file our federal and state taxes.
+Every year between January and April, many of us will file our federal and state taxes.
 For some of us this may be our first time ever filing our taxes.
 Filing taxes can be a scary thing, but taxes pay for things we use like roads, schools, libraries, police and fire protection.

 It’s no understatement that filing taxes is complicated, but there are free services to help you.